Displayable Content Export: Request Bazaarvoice Conversations data in bulk for public display using an HTTP interface.

 Access signature values

-token above with the following string, encrypted using the algorithm described at Creating the Access Signature.
+Replace the {SIGNATURE} token above with the following string, encrypted using the algorithm described at Creating the Access Signature.

 Replace the tokens above with the appropriate values as described below:

-Name | Description |
+Name Description

 This is a file path found in the manifest acquired from the previous step.
-This is the same value communicated in the |
+This is the same value communicated in the path query string parameter.

-{DCE_PASSKEY} |
+{DCE_PASSKEY}

-This is the same value communicated with the |
+This is the same value communicated with the X-Bazaarvoice-Passkey header.

-{TIMESTAMP} |
+{TIMESTAMP}

-A Unix timestamp in milliseconds.
-This is the same value communicated by the ⚠ Using seconds or any increment other than milliseconds will cause your request to fail |
+Using seconds or any increment other than milliseconds will cause your request to fail

 Response

-Response will be a HTTP 302 redirect to the location of a CGC data file.
+Response will be a HTTP 302 redirect to the location of a UGC data file.
 The response will also include the location path value in the body of the request as a convenience for applications that cannot be configured to follow the redirect automatically.
 The following demonstrates a typical response:

-HTTP/1.1 302 Found Content-Type: application/json Location: {CGC_DATA_URL} {"location":"{CGC_DATA_URL}"}
+HTTP/1.1 302 Found

 Your application should be configured to follow this redirect as described in the next step.